darkb0ts/darkb0ts/README.md

 - 🌱 I’m currently learning **System Design and DSA**

-- 👯 I’m looking to collaborate on **Backend and Software Development**
+- 👯 I’m looking to collaborate on **Backend and Software Development and IOT Project..**

 - 💬 Ask me about **Python, C# ,C And CyberSecurity and DSA**